kelynnski/kelynnski.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-## Course Description Project

 _Main Python toolkits used: pandas, openai, re, nltk, pdfminer, tiktoken_

+### Summary
-**High level project context & challenges:** The goal was to be able to use existing course syllabi, and then use those syllabi to somehow generate new course descriptions based on the information in the syllabi.
-My role was to write Python scripts that use openAI’s APIs to generate course descriptions and other course information, based on the provided syllabi.
+**High level project context:** The goal was to be able to use existing course syllabi, and then use those syllabi to somehow generate new course descriptions based on the information in the syllabi.
+My role was to write Python scripts that use OpenAI’s APIs to generate course descriptions and other course information, based on the provided syllabi.
 At the start of this project, this was a personal challenge because of my lack of experience with LLMs or the Python openai library.
-However, it was a pefect opportunity for me to learn and grow through research and experimentation as I worked through the project.
+However, it was a perfect opportunity for me to learn and grow through research and experimentation as I worked through the project.

 **Project status:** The project was intended as a POC (proof of concept).
 By the end of the project the POC was completed, and the course descriptions are available on this site: https://courses.asuonline.asu.edu/